 Get ready for this brand-new exciting event created especially for young people with a full programme of art, culture and sporting events on a scale never been seen before.
 Enjoy musical and drama performances, sports events, films, arts, writing and crafts and more, all developed by young people across local facilities and organisations.

 Opening 15 September

 Design is in the heart of everything around us, so there’s no better time to uncover this international centre of design, presenting the best of Scottish creativity and culture from around the world.
 There will be exhibition galleries and shows, along with a creative young people’s programme with a range of activities outwith school hours to help young personalities develop new skills and learn about design.
-To celebrate the museum opening, there will be a two-day 3D Festival full of design, music and performance, co-designed by young people from across Dundee and will take place in the new, creative space of Slessor Gardens.
+To celebrate the museum opening, there will be a two-day 3D Festival full of design, music and performance on Friday 14 and Saturday 15 September.
+The festival has been co-designed by V&A Dundee’s Young People’s Collective and will see headlining acts Primal Scream, Lewis Capaldi, Be Charlotte and many others perform in the new, creative space of Slessor Gardens.

 28 September – 28 October, Scotland-wide

 Join the National Theatre of Scotland and countless other young people in this new creative festival of international performing arts, created by young people, whilst working alongside renowned Scottish, British and international theatre practitioners.
 There will be 10 productions across Scotland taking place during the month, all unique to their location, where young people can co-create, design, develop and stage their own performances.